MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/provisioning/Export-ProvisioningPackage.md

 ```

 ### -AnswerFileOnly
-Only exports the Windows provisioning answer file
+Indicates that the cmdlet only exports the Windows provisioning answer file.

 ```yaml
 Type: SwitchParameter